gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.10 Usage with limited cognition, language or learning</p>
-                <p><strong>The ICT provides features and/or presentation that makes it simpler and easier to understand, operate and use.
-This is essential for users with limited cognition, language or learning, and benefits many more users in different situations.</strong></p>
+                <p><mark>The ICT provides features and/or presentation that makes it simpler and easier to understand, operate and use.
+This is essential for users with limited cognition, language or learning, and benefits many more users in different situations.</mark></p>
                 <p>NOTE 1: Adjustable timings, error indication and suggestion, and a logical focus order are examples of design features that may contribute towards meeting this clause.</p>
-                <p><strong>NOTE 2: Providing an audio output of the text is an example of providing support for people with limited reading abilities.</strong></p>
+                <p><mark>NOTE 2: Providing an audio output of the text is an example of providing support for people with limited reading abilities.</mark></p>
-                <p><strong>NOTE 3: Providing spelling aid and word prediction of the text is an example of providing support for people with limited writing abilities.</strong></p>
+                <p><mark>NOTE 3: Providing spelling aid and word prediction of the text is an example of providing support for people with limited writing abilities.</mark></p>
-                <p><strong>NOTE 4: Interaction with content can be made easier, and less prone to errors, by presenting tasks in steps that are easy to follow.</strong></p>
+                <p><mark>NOTE 4: Interaction with content can be made easier, and less prone to errors, by presenting tasks in steps that are easy to follow.</mark></p>
             </td>
             <td>
                 <p>Functional change</p>